elotroalex/chiens/_texts/translation.md

 - {:.sp} The Negrophile *(preaching in the desert).*

 - {: .pr} My friends, my friends: I grant you that slavery is a great iniquity, but by slavery you have suffered.
-And the suffering has made you grow.
-And the suffering made you men.
+And the suffering has allowed you to grow.
+And the suffering has made you human.
 Don't forget that, my friends, my brothers.

 - {:.sp} The Echo.